Yi Peng & Loi Krathong Festivals

 Breakfast at the hotel and an early transfer to the airport for your flight to Chiang Mai at 9am.
 Upon arrival at Chiang Mai airport, you will be met by our local guide at the airport.

-November 14 - Chiang Mai - Loy Krathong day
+November 3 - Chiang Mai - Yi Peng & Loi Krathong Festivals

 After breakfast at the hotel, depart to Mae Salong to photograph its mix of cultures.
 You will also visit several hill tribe villages: Akha, Lisu and Muser.
 Lunch at a local restaurant, then continue to visit the village of the long neck tribes, known for the neck rings that the women wear to elongate their necks.
 Overnight Chiang Rai.
 (B,L)

 In the morning, meet our guide and transfer to the airport for our 9:30am flights to Siem Reap, Cambodia (via Bangkok).
 Photograph our first sunset at Angkor Wat near the reflecting pools.